arm61/trad_ml_methods/_sources/bayes_theorem.md

 where, $\mathbf{X}$ is a vector of length $M$ of the parameters that are varying in the model, $\mathbf{R}$ is a $2\times M$ matrix describing the range over which the integral should be evaluated.
 As the shape of the likelihood function is not known *a priori*, however, the work of Sivia has involved assuming a Gaussian shape with some success {cite}`sivia_bayesian_1998,sivia_data_2005`.
-To fully quantify the evidence it is necessary that sampling to evaluate this integral, but as $M$ increases, this will be more computationally intensive to achieve.
+To fully quantify the evidence it is necessary that we use a sampling method to evaluate this integral, but as $M$ increases, this will be more computationally intensive to achieve.
 However, a variety of sampling algorithms have been developed to find the evidence for a given model {cite}`goodman_bayesian_2013`.
 We will look at the nested sampling approach in this workshop.